-Last summer (2016) Yan Chun Su, a longtime volunteer, took on her first assignment as a crew leader, a role extremely important to the success of WRV in fulfilling its goal to the heal the land and build community.
+In the summer of 2016, longtime volunteer Yan Chun Su took on her first assignment as a crew leader, a role extremely important to the success of WRV in fulfilling its goal to the heal the land and build community.
 Here is Yan’s account of that first project:

 A story by one of our terrific volunteers, Wendy, that reflects the community spirit that is so much a part of our core values: